Types in Genesis

 This was not impossible, it was specific and within God's will.
 It also was used as a way of finding God's will where no other indicators existed.

-The next section tells how Rebekah was first to get water and offer to give water to the camels.
+The next section tells how Rebekah was first to get water and offer to care for the camels.
 The servant then finds out that she is directly related to Abraham being Isaac's second cousin.
 He immediately worships the Lord for having so quickly answered his prayer and answered it so perfectly.
 He gives the girl expensive gifts and enquires if he can stay with her family and she assures him that he can.

 We see Rebekah announce the arrival of the servant to her family and they, led by Laban, her brother, went to greet the servant and welcome him into their home.

 The custom of the time was to eat first and then discuss any business matters.
 The servant was very eager to find out if Rebekah would return with him so he refused to eat until they had concluded their business.
-Of course, in this day contracting a marriage was like a business dealing with careful negotiations and contracts between the families.
+Of course, during this period of time and in this culture contracting a marriage was like a business dealing with careful negotiations and contracts between the families.

 He finishes by putting the question to them about whether or not Rebekah will accept the proposal and return with him to be Isaac's wife.
 There is another "type" here and that is the type for the work of the Holy Spirit in going out and seeking the bride of Christ, which is the church.